-Life insurance provides a lump-sum payment to a designated beneficiary or beneficiaries of deceased employees.
-Companies may provide a basic amount of life insurance benefits, which may vary with an employee's age, income, or occupation.
+Life insurance provides a lump-sum payment to a designated beneficiary or beneficiaries of a deceased employee.
+Companies may provide a basic amount of life insurance benefits, which may vary with an employee's age, income, and occupation.
 Companies also may allow employees to pay for additional amounts of coverage.